Posted: 12/2/2018 | December 2nd, 2018

 This is particularly effective for isolating people or animals in shots — take a look at wedding or sports photos of people, and you’ll see how often the subject of the shot is the only thing in focus.

 I love shooting events with friends and family, and I find that this technique works really well at isolating the subject from a crowd and making it obvious who the photo is of.

 To start with, you can achieve this effect with the “portrait” or “people” mode on your camera.
-You can see some more examples of subject isolation through focus here.

 7. Use of Color